k2view-academy/K2View-Academy/articles/19_Broadway/08_javascript_actor.md

 ### Code Examples

-#### **Example of How to Sum the Values of an Array**
+#### **Example of Summarizing the Values in an Array**

-To summarize the values of an array, use the **self** keyword which gives an access to the Actor's state.
-The state is kept between the executions of the same Actor in the flow.
-For example, when **SumArray** Actor is invoked in an [Iteration](21_iterations.md) within the flow, its JavaScript code is executed across all Actor's executions.
+To summarize the values of an array, use the **self** keyword to access the Actor's state.
+The state is maintained between the executions of the same Actor in the flow.
+For example, when the **SumArray** Actor is invoked in an [Iteration](21_iterations.md) in the flow, its JavaScript code is executed across all the Actor's executions.

 ![image](/images/99_08_01.PNG)